LADY GROVER’S FUND PRIVACY STATEMENT

 - Have corrected any errors or omissions in the personal data held.

 - Ask that your personal data be erased subject to any statutory or legal requirements placed on the data controller.
-If you ask us to erase your information while you are still a member, we may be unable to fulfil our contract with you.

 - Where you have given consent, you may withdraw it at any time.
 If you withdraw consent for the use of your information, we may be unable to fulfil our contract with you.